Pet Dental Services: Anesthetic free teeth and dental care for your dog or cat with licensed vetrinarians throughout California and Florida.

 A: Yes!
 Non-anesthetic dental cleanings are usually a much better alternative for older pets, and for pets with chronic kidney, liver or heart disease who might not be a candidate for general anesthesia.

-Q: Can a properly trained non-anesthetic dental (NAD) technician perform a cleaning on virtually any dog?
+Q: Can a properly trained non-anesthetic dental (NAD) hygienist perform a cleaning on virtually any dog?

-Q: What does the technician do if a patient is completely uncooperative, overly fearful, or demonstrates highly aggressive behavior?
+Q: What does the hygienist do if a patient is completely uncooperative, overly fearful, or demonstrates highly aggressive behavior?